bitwarden/contributing-docs/docs/architecture/deep-dives/authorization.md

 does not complicate the business logic contained in commands and queries.
 It also means that every controller endpoint should have a call to `IAuthorizationService`, which is easier to look for in code review.

-Some commands have complex authorization requirements.
-For example, a single command may affect multiple resources with different requirements, or the authorization requirements may depend on the parameters of the request.
-In this case, you can implement the `IGetAuthorizationRequirements` interface in your command.
-This returns a sequence of resource-requirement pairs which can then be given to `IAuthorizationService` to authorize.
-This is useful for keeping the controller endpoint simple while maintaining separation from core business logic.

 You should ensure that your calls to `IAuthorizationService` cover the scope of all business logic executed by the endpoint.